Looking for the best gondola ride in Venice? In this article, we share our top tips for a better Venice gondola experience. Find out!

 5. Bring cash & don’t negotiate

 As already mentioned, the gondola business is highly regulated in Venice.
-Gondola prices are the same all over the city, determined by the ‘comune’ of Venice, and non-negotiable.
+The prices of gondola rides are the same all over the city, determined by the ‘comune’ of Venice, and non-negotiable.

-At the moment, a 30-minute gondola ride in Venice costs 80 EUR during the day and 120 EUR from 7 PM to 8 AM.
-This is the price you pay for a private gondola that can be shared with up to 5-6 people.
-It was 6 when we went, but I see now that most gondolas only allow bookings for 5, so maybe something has changed recently…
+At the moment of the last update, a 30-minute gondola ride in Venice costs 90 EUR during the day and 110 EUR in the evening or at night (from 7 PM to 3 AM).
+Evening/night rides are officially a bit longer – 35 minutes.
+This is the price you pay for a private gondola that can be shared with up to 5 people.

-The duration of your Venetian gondola ride will highly depend on how busy it is on the canals.
+The duration of your Venetian gondola ride is 30-35 minutes.
+However, it will also depend on how busy it is on the canals.
 So on a quiet day, your gondolier might cover their standard route in 20-25 minutes, whereas if it’s busier, it might take longer.

 If you want to take a longer trip, the price will depend on the duration of your ride.
 It will be calculated proportionally.
 So a 1-hour trip will likely cost over 200 EUR.

-It’s very hard to negotiate the price of a standard gondola ride.
+Because the rates are set by the city, you cannot negotiate the price of a standard 30-minute gondola ride.
 But if you are going on a longer tour and it’s not very busy that day, you might be able to agree on a somewhat lower price.
 Make sure to do it in advance, before you get on the boat, and don’t count on it.

 Good to know: Unless you pre-book a gondola tour, you’ll have to pay cash for your gondola ride.
 So make sure you have enough money on you.